Understanding the Importance of Skills Mapping in Your Organization

 Once you’ve collected these valuable insights and begun the skills mapping process, the next step is to categorize this information.

 Separating this data into technical skills, industry knowledge, work experience, soft skills, and other useful classifications can help you more easily assess the information.
-Spreadsheets, specialized skills matrix tools and software, and visual mapping platforms can all help you organize this data.
+Spreadsheets, specialized skill and will matrix and software, and visual mapping platforms can all help you organize this data.

 3. Analyze the data